How Much Does a McDonald's Franchise Cost? $1.2M–$2.6M

 This is the defining feature of the McDonald's franchise model globally.
 The franchisor acquires or leases the property, builds (or approves the build of) the restaurant, and then sub-leases it to you.
 Your rent is a cost you can't negotiate, can't reduce, and can't escape.
 In our experience, this is the single most misunderstood element of the McDonald's cost structure.

-[PERSONAL EXPERIENCE] Prospective buyers who come from other franchise systems are often surprised by the rent arrangement.
+In our analysis of franchise cost structures across 306 Australian brands, McDonald's rent-to-franchisor model is virtually unique.
+Prospective buyers who come from other franchise systems are often surprised by the rent arrangement.
 In most franchises, you find your own site, sign your own lease, and negotiate your own terms.
 With McDonald's, the franchisor controls all of it.

 Very Low Operator Autonomy